PrincewillIroka/World-News-App-Proxy/README.md

-# WorldNewsAppProxy
+## World-News-App-Proxy

-### A proxy server to by-pass cors error for https://worldnewsapp.netlify.com/
+A proxy server to by-pass cors error for https://worldnewsapp.netlify.com/